Geferg/nvim-config/README.md

 These files are directly referenced from `init.lua`.
 - `options.lua`: Basic Neovim settings.
 - `lazy.lua`: Bootstraps the plugin manager and loads all plugin definitions from the `plugins/` folder.
 - `lsp.lua`: Sets up the built-in LSP client.
-No need for something like Mason.
+No need for something like `mason-lspconfig`.
 - `autocmds.lua`: Where autocommands go.
 (Mind-blowing.)

 ### Features